[UPDATE: For the subsequent legislation relating to this statement, please view this post].

 Kris Hopkins (Parliamentary Under Secretary of State, Department for Communities and Local Government) has made the following written statement to Parliament, which states that the government intends to remove PD rights for pubs that are listed as assets of community value:

-- January 2015: Written statement by Kris Hopkins MP to Parliament (link).
+- January 2015: Written statement to Parliament by Kris Hopkins MP (link).

 Summary of the above written statement: